Get five or six people involved.

 The one we rented was about 13 meters long, which meant that someone could go below to get out of the sun and not feel confined.
 Someone else could go sit on the forward deck area.

-A lot of mom-and-pop operations have one or a few boats, and you can certainly find them by searching the Internet.
+A number of mom-and-pop operations have one or a few boats, and you can certainly find them by searching the Internet.
 What makes it easier are the firms that are really middlemen between the owners and would-be renters.
 You don't have to somehow find the one small marina with exactly the sort of boat you want, in exactly the right spot, available at exactly the right time.
 But even through the rental agencies you will need to reserve well in advance to get what you want for boat type, location, and time.
 Better deals may be available further in advance.
 We rented the first time about six months in advance, and the second time about nine months.

 Right before leaving on our first trip I wanted to call to verify that everything was OK — make sure that the boat we were planning to rent hadn't been sunk the week before or anything like that.
-I called their US office, and while I was able to verify that our boat was still above water, I was very unimpressed.
+I called their US office, and while I was able to verify that our boat was still above water, I was unimpressed.

 They told me that I was foolish to have rented from their Australian office because "when you pay in Australian dollars it is much more expensive than paying in American dollars."
 OK, fine, whatever, we've already paid, just let us have the boat...